PandaWood/jquery.rubyann/README.markdown

 [gulp](http://gulpjs.com/) - installed globally to run from command eg `npm install -g gulp-cli`

-If typing `gulp -v` on the command line shows a version output like `CLI version 1.2.2`... then you have it.

 #### Run
 Install the (NPM) dependencies by running `npm install` or `yarn` ([yarn](https://yarnpkg.com/) is highly recommended)

-Simply type `gulp` in the root rubyann directory.
+Run `gulp` in the root rubyann directory.
 The default build task transpiles and minifies the main plugin source and also runs the qunit test suite

+Run `gulp tests` or `npm run tests` to just transpile and run the test suite.